zchanp1/Research-Project-Files/README.md

 Task 2: Changepoint detection using the PELT method as mentioned in Killick et Al. 2012 The next task is to find the harsh breakpoints, which signify a large shift in curvature and apply an algorithm that can accurately detect them, and then apply a line of best fit

-Task 3: Using the Cosserat Rod Theory & PyElastica to estimate the change in force the FBG sensor experienced
+Task 3: Using the Cosserat Rod Theory to estimate the change in force the FBG sensor experienced after identifying the force locations